As a health professional I was aware of the options available to me

 I was admitted to the ward at 8am and shown to my room.
 It was discussed with my partner and I about the procedure that would follow.
 My blood pressure, temperature and pulse was taken.

-I then had 4 Misoprostal tablets inserted into my vagina and a pain killing suppository and antibiotic suppository.
+I then had 4 Misoprostal tablets inserted vaginally and a pain killing suppository and antibiotic suppository.
 I then had to lie on my bed for 30 mins to allow the tablets to be absorbed.
 I was told that walking around would help move things along once I was able to get up.

 I never felt any effects from the tablets until around 2 and a half hours after insertion.
 The pain was bearable and can only be described as a period like cramp that was slightly more intense.